 This is the risk that the Office will encounter difficulties in meeting its financial commitments.
-Prudent liquidity risk management includes maintaining sufficient cash to meet obligations when they fall due, under both normal and demanding conditions, without incurring unacceptable losses or causing damage to the image and reputation of the Office.
-The responsibility for liquidity risk management has been delegated to the Deputy Auditor General (Corporate Services), who has customized and implemented an appropriate liquidity risk management framework for the management of the short and long-term funding and liquidity requirements of the Office.
+Prudent liquidity risk management includes maintaining sufficient cash to meet obligations when they fall due, under both normal and demanding conditions, without incurring unacceptable losses or causing damage to the image and reputation of the Office of the Auditor-General.
+The responsibility for liquidity risk management has been delegated to the Deputy Auditor General (Corporate Services), who has customized and implemented an appropriate liquidity risk management framework for the management of the short and long-term funding and liquidity management requirements of the Office.